tyler-bartunek/ShoeBot/README.md

 5. Center Right: 0x08
 6. Back Right: 0x04

-Additionally, this board and associated firmware assume active-low chip select, and that the register is sharing a clock with the SPI bus.
+Now, this board and associated firmware assume **active-low** chip select, meaning that you actually send the **bitwise NOT** for each of these values.
+This means if you want to communicate with the back left module, you send 0x7F instead of 0x80.
+Also, this PCB assumes that the register is using SCK from the SPI bus to handle its shift-in clock.

 #### Future development
 Much of the firmware is still under development, and additional details such as component IDs, synchronization, and timing